 The complementary element of all technical details of a change management plan is well-established, transparent, and two-way communication (also consider in some organizations, middle managers have a significant role in terms of building bridges between parties).

-Communication is first in a social environment such as organizations.
+Communication is first in a social environment such as an organization.
 You should consult and inform all parties of the change throughout the entire process.
 Likewise, you should be open to reimagining and redesigning your plan based on their feedback.

 The importance of communication is valid for both old and new employees.
 If you want to learn more about how to communicate with newly hired employees, we recommend you read our blog post on employee onboarding.